oracle-devrel/devo.tutorials/calico-with-oke.md

  * [Flannel](https://github.com/flannel-io/flannel)
  * [Calico](https://www.tigera.io/project-calico/)

-{% img assets/calico-on-oracle-graph.png  “Graph: Software-Defined Networking Ideas with Kubernetes” %}
+{% imgx assets/calico-on-oracle-graph.png  “Graph: Software-Defined Networking Ideas with Kubernetes” %}

 Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
 It is also used by default by [Oracle Container Services for use with Kubernetes](https://docs.oracle.com/en/operating-systems/oracle-linux/kubernetes/) (aka Kubernetes on Oracle Linux) and by Oracle Container Engine (OKE).